aodn/utilities/pipeline/talend_test/README.md

 ...
 ```

-- Deleting files

-The DELETE action can take either a `file` or a `path` as a parameter.
+- The DELETE action can take either a `file` or a `path` as a parameter.

     - `file` specifies a single file to delete.
     - `path` specifies a directory in which _all files will be deleted_